protocol7/bobbins/README.md

 * Palindroms
 * Between lines
 * Quadruples
+* Xsums

 Also supports adding custom constraints per solve.
+There are a fair amount of examples of these, e.g 10 sum lines, magic squares and thripples.

 ## TODO